 Salesforce DX is an interesting new concept that’s been in the works for a while but has now gone GA as of Winter 18.

 Unlike sandboxes, Scratch Orgs only exist for a brief period, so the best approach is to create a new Scratch Org every time you want to deploy.
-After you’ve tested your deployment in the Scratch Org, you can discard it straight away.
+After you’ve tested your deployment in the Scratch Org, you can discard it immediately.

 What’s the benefit of Salesforce DX?

-Salesforce DX helps to mitigate some of the risks associated with normal Salesforce deployments.
-It’s going to help us move towards a single point of truth with source control, as well as providing tools to hooking everything into a Continuous Integration cycle.
+Salesforce DX helps to mitigate some of the risks associated with standard Salesforce deployments.
+It will help us move towards a single point of truth with source control and provide tools to hook everything into a Continuous Integration cycle.

 How does Provar work with Salesforce DX?